ampproject/amphtml/extensions/amp-facebook-comments/amp-facebook-comments.md

 **data-href** (required)

 The URL of the comments page.
-For example: http://www.directlyrics.com/adele-25-complete-album-lyrics-news.html.
+For example, `http://www.directlyrics.com/adele-25-complete-album-lyrics-news.html`.

 **data-numposts** (optional)

-See Facebook comments [documentation](https://developers.facebook.com/docs/plugins/comments/) for setting usage.
+The number of comments to show.
+For details, see the [Facebook comments documentation](https://developers.facebook.com/docs/plugins/comments).

 **data-order-by** (optional)

-See Facebook comments [documentation](https://developers.facebook.com/docs/plugins/comments/) for setting usage.
+The order to use when displaying comments.
+For details, see the [Facebook comments documentation](https://developers.facebook.com/docs/plugins/comments).

 **data-colorscheme** (optional)

-See Facebook comments [documentation](https://developers.facebook.com/docs/plugins/comments/) for setting usage.
+The color scheme.
+For details, see the [Facebook comments documentation](https://developers.facebook.com/docs/plugins/comments).

 **common attributes**